Le0-dot/backupd/README.md

 - GET `/metrics` to collect [prometheus](https://prometheus.io) metrics for monitoring and alerting
 - GET `/docs` to view [Swagger UI](https://swagger.io/tools/swagger-ui)

-All `/backup` endpoints additionally recieve POST body with information about restic repository (As of right now, only local and rclone repositories are supported).
-The exact format of required HTTP body could be seen at `/docs` endpoint.

 ## Features

 - [x] Backuping individual volume